 Sometimes, visiting Japan isn’t just as simple as turning up.
 Be sure to check the visa requirements before you plan your holiday, and especially before you board the plane!

-The earlier you get this done, the less stress you’ll feel during the run up to you holiday.
+The earlier you get this done, the less stress you’ll feel during the run-up to your holiday.

 Do I need to apply for a visa before going to Japan?

-Upon landing in one of Japan’s airports, you will be issued with a landing card.
-You’ll then fill it out with some travel info, take that through to customs, have your passport stamped.
+Upon landing in one of Japan’s airports, you will be issued a landing card.
+You’ll then fill it out with some travel info, take that through to customs, and have your passport stamped.

-Technically you’ll now be travelling with a tourist visa, but there’s no need to apply for one before leaving.
+Technically you’ll now be traveling with a tourist visa, but there’s no need to apply for one before leaving.

-If you are in doubt or have any concerns about travelling to japan with a visa I suggest contacting your local Japan embassy.
+If you are in doubt or have any concerns about traveling to Japan with a visa I suggest contacting your local Japanese embassy.

 3. Book your flights early